singnet/dev-portal/docs/contribute/contribution-guidelines.md

 ### Submitting an Issue
 Before you submit your issue, please first search the archive.
 It could be that your question was already answered or the issue was already reported.

 If your issue appears to be a bug, and has not been reported, open a new issue.
-Help us to maximize the effort we can spend fixing issues and adding new features by not reporting duplicate issues.
+Help us minimize the effort we need to take to fix issues and adding new features by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly:

--   **Overview of the issue** - If an error is being thrown a stack trace helps.
+-   **Overview of the issue** - If an error is being thrown, a stack trace helps.
 -   **Motivation for or Use Case** - Explain why this is a bug for you.
 -   **Reproduce the error** - An unambiguous set of steps to reproduce the error.
 -   **Related issues** - Has a similar issue been reported before?